Force of Nature (2020 film): Production

 In May 2019, Kate Bosworth and Mel Gibson were announced to star in the film, with Michael Polish directing from a screenplay by Cory Miller, altered from an earlier screenplay commissioned by E/FO Films and written by Michael Swaim and Abe Epperson.
 Michael and Abe were neither compensated nor credited in the final film.
 Further cast announcements occurred from June to September: Emile Hirsch, Stephanie Cayo, David Zayas, and Jasper Polish.
 Principal photography began in July 2019 in Miramar and Guaynabo, Puerto Rico.
 The budget was $23 million, with about $15 million spent on-location.

 Release

 In April 2020, Lionsgate acquired distribution rights to the film.
 Force of Nature was released in the United States by Lionsgate Films on digital, DVD, and Blu-ray Disc on June 30, 2020.

 The film was also theatrically released in several overseas countries, including Vietnam, where it debuted to $21,117.

 Reception

 VOD sales

 In its debut weekend, Force of Nature was the third-most rented film on the iTunes Store and fifth on FandangoNow.
-In its second weekend the film placed fourth on FandangoNow and fifth at AppleTV, as well as finishing first on Spectrum's weekly chart.
+In its second weekend the film placed fourth on FandangoNow and fifth at Apple TV, as well as finishing first on Spectrum's weekly chart.